Built ca 1878 for Frederick Thompson

 Fred Thompson was a carriage trimmer by trade and an artist by nature.
 He was born to Zenas and Lenora Thompson of Westbrook in 1844.
 He enlisted in the Union Army 12 days after the attack on Fort Sumter on April 12, 1861.
-He served 3 months and does not appear to have served anymore afterwards.
+He served 3 months and does not appear to have served anymore afterward.
 Frederick started collecting a pension for his service in the 1880s.
 One wonders if he was injured in some way during his brief term.

-History says he was a member of the ‘Brushians’, a group of amateur painters who would travel to the shore or mountains to paint ‘plein air’.
+History says he was a member of the ‘Brushians’, a group of amateur painters who would travel to the shore or mountains to paint ‘Plein air’.
 There’s some confusion if Fred was a member as there were two Fred Thompsons in Portland at the time.
 Fred A Tompson was an architect who painted with the group.
 Fred H Thompson is our guy.
-It could they both were involved with the group but the documentary evidence I have seen is inconclusive.
+It could be they both were involved with the group but the documentary evidence I have seen is inconclusive.

-Fred purchased the lot for our subject from George Rackleff in 1877, a year after the birth of his only son, Frederick M. George’s father Charles, a former ships captain and bookseller, had been farming the land for many years prior to this time.
-As the area of Deering began to see more development after the war, Charles and George, who was a mason by trade, started to sell off parcels for new building.
+Fred purchased the lot for our subject from George Rackleff in 1877, a year after the birth of his only son, Frederick M. George’s father Charles, a former ship’s captain and bookseller, had been farming the land for many years prior to this time.
+As the area of Deering began to see more development after the war, Charles and George, who was a mason by trade, started to sell off parcels for new developm.
 91 Lincoln was one of these parcels.

 How Frederick Thompson met William Dyer Murray is not known but there is no doubt William built the house as it’s an exact copy, right down to the unique shingles and 8 sided windows, of the house in Cape Elizabeth that he built for his own family in 1874.